$40/BBL ALGAE OIL PROMISED BY NEW PHOTOBIOREACTOR

 Earl McConchie explains that huge supplies of waste CO2 are available at no cost from many commercial/industrial sources faced otherwise with the cost of disposing or sequestering CO2.
-Also, in time, CO2 credits could enter the picture with added benefit to operators of McConchie-Stroud algae-to-oil systems.
-In fact, algae oil production may become a financially viable business for some operations now generating significant quantities of unwanted CO2.
+Also, in time CO2 credits could enter the picture with added benefit to operators of McConchie-Stroud algae to oil systems.
+In fact, algae oil production may become a financially vital business for some operations now generating significant quantities of unwanted CO2

-All together, the economics of the system, without need for subsidies, could be beneficial for the U.S. Construction, installation and operation of the system would account for many jobs and large investment in the U.S. rather than dollar outflow for foreign oil.
+Taken together, the economics of the system, without need for subsidies, could be good for the U.S. since construction, installation and operation of the system could account for many jobs and large investment in the U.S. rather than dollar outflow for foreign oil.

-McConchie suggested the use of modified, standard sized, intermodal shipping containers as cost effective modules for algae cultivation process equipment.
-He says that an overall economic business unit of 500 modules each would produce 250 tons of dry algae matter per year.
-Favorable locations would be those with the most sunlight, located within 35 deg above or below the equator.
+cost effective modules for algae cultivation process equipment..
+He sees an overall economic business unit having 500 modules each producing 250 tons of dry algae matter per year.
+Favorable locations will be those with the most sunlight located within 35 deg above or below the equator.